Intervention for a Loved One’s Drug Addiction

 Importance of a Heroin Addiction Intervention

 Heroin addiction does not cure itself.
 It must be stopped.
-If you don’t want your loved one to lose everything, possibly including his life, the most loving thing to do for an addict is to stage a heroin intervention.
+If you don’t want your loved one to lose everything, possibly including his life, the most loving thing to do is to stage a heroin intervention.
 The bottom line is that an intervention introduces hope and with hope, all things are possible.

 Preparation